folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 1. Find the statistical code you want to delete.
 2. Click the **trash can icon** next to the code.
 The code is removed from the record and is deleted once you save the instance.

+-   **Administrative note.** Administrative notes are free text fields that can be used to record information about the instance record or actions taken on it.

+#### Adding an administrative note

+1. Click **Add administrative note**.
+2. Enter text.
+3. Repeat steps 1-2 as needed.
+The administrative note is saved once you save the instance.

+#### Deleting an administrative note

+Click the **trash can icon** next to the administrative note you wish to delete.
+The note is removed from the record and is deleted once you save the instance.

 ### Title data

 The Title data section contains information about the title of the resource.